-Employment Contracts: Key Clauses
+Employment Contract: Key Clauses

 If employees do not sign an employment contract, they still have an implied agreement with their employer in that they are bound to the “common law” rather than defined terms and policies.
-This is always better for employees, and worse for employers, because the common law gives employees’ rights that employment contracts usually take away.
+This is always better for employees, and worse for employers because the common law gives employees’ rights that employment contracts usually take away.

 Here are some of the most important clauses to include in an employment contract: